- FSAs, HRAs and HSAs all offer tax-free savings employees can use to pay for eligible medical, dental and vision expenses.

 “If an HRA is offered along with an HDHP, lower premiums can result in reduced healthcare costs for employees,” said Dalal.
 “Individuals can typically use HRA funds to pay for deductibles, coinsurance, copayments and prescriptions, among other out-of-pocket healthcare expenses, depending on HRA plan details.”

-Similar to an FSA or HSA, the funds in an HRA are tax-free contributions.
+Similar to FSA or HSA funds, the money in an HRA comes from tax-free contributions, but they are funded by the employer rather than the employee.
 Employers can claim a tax deduction for the reimbursements they make through these plans.
-The account is owned by the employer, so if an employee leaves the company, the HRA money stays with the employer.
+The employer owns the account, so if an employee leaves the company, the HRA money stays with the employer.

 “With an original HRA, participating employees must also be enrolled in the employer’s traditional group medical plan,” said Berger.
 “A QSEHRA or ICHRA, on the other hand, is designed for situations where the employee does not have a group plan but purchases an individual insurance policy.”

-Key takeaway: HRAs are employer-owned accounts that employers fund with tax-free contributions and employees can use to reimburse themselves for eligible medical expenses for themselves or their eligible dependents.
+Key takeaway: HRAs are employer-owned accounts that employers fund with tax-free contributions.
+Employees can use their account to reimburse themselves for eligible medical expenses for themselves or their eligible dependents.

-A health savings account is a type of personal savings account that is owned and funded by an employee through employee income contributions (up to $3,550 per year for individuals, up to $7,100 per year for families, and an additional $1,000 per year for employees 55 or older).
-HSA contributions are not taxed by the federal government or most states; however, there are some nuances – like California and New Jersey – that do tax HSAs.
+A health savings account is a type of personal savings account that is owned and funded by an employee through employee income contributions (up to $3,650 per year for individuals, up to $7,300 per year for families, and an additional $1,000 per year for employees 55 or older).
+HSA contributions are not taxed by the federal government or most states; however, there are some states — such as California and New Jersey — that do tax HSAs.

 Since an HSA is funded and owned by the employee, they keep the money forever.
-So, there are no concerns for employees about spending all of the money before the end of the year or losing the money if they change employers.
-However, there are some limitations to HSA accounts.
+That means there are no concerns for employees about spending all of the money before the end of the year or losing the money if they change employers.
+However, HSA accounts do have some limitations.
 For example, to be eligible for an HSA, an employee must be enrolled in an HDHP.

-Key takeaway: HSAs are employee-owned saving accounts that employees (with HDHPs) fund (up to $3,550 per individual annually and up to $7,100 per family annually) through generally tax-free contributions.
+Tip: HSAs are employee-owned savings accounts that employees with HDHPs fund (up to $3,650 per individual annually and up to $7,300 per family annually) through generally tax-free contributions.
 They can be used to pay for eligible medical expenses for the employee, their spouse or eligible dependents.

 FSA vs. HRA vs. HSA FAQs